 The importance of washing down your road sweeper after use

-Road sweepers when on site are often working in the worst conditions so if you include an end of day wash down procedure then it will be most beneficial and in turn save you money on maintenance and valuable downtime.
+Road sweepers when on site are often working in the worst conditions, so if you include an end of day wash down procedure it will be most beneficial, saving you money on maintenance and valuable downtime.

-At the end of the shift empty the sweeper of waste and wash down the sweeper including inside the waste hopper.
-The waste should be tipped as when it is fresh it is loose so will easily discharge from the sweeper body, leave it over night or even worse over the weekend and it may well set meaning that someone has to dig out the waste before its next use wasting maybe an hour or so of valuable sweeping time.
+At the end of the shift, empty the sweeper of waste and wash down the sweeper including inside the waste hopper.
+The waste should be tipped when it is fresh as it is loose so will easily discharge from the sweeper body.
+Leave it overnight or, even worse, over the weekend and it may well set meaning that someone has to dig out the waste before its next use, wasting maybe an hour or two of valuable sweeping time.

-This simple 10 minute job at the end of day really will make a difference
+This simple, 10 minute job at the end of day really will make a difference to sweeper performance.